Dylan Garner

-Dylan Garner (born November 11, 1998) is an American professional stock car racing driver.
-He competes part-time in the NASCAR K&N Pro Series West, driving the No. 50 Toyota Camry for Bill McAnally Racing.
+Dylan Garner (born November 11, 1998) is an American professional stock car racing driver who currently competes in the zMAX CARS Tour, driving the No. 97 Chevrolet for Dylan Garner Racing.
+He previously competed part-time in the NASCAR K&N Pro Series West, driving the No. 50 Toyota Camry for Bill McAnally Racing.

 Racing career

 Garner began racing in the SPEARS SRL Limited Late Model Division in 2014 on a limited basis, running a handful of series races.
 His true rookie season came in 2015, in which he won the series championship, winning three of ten races in which he competed.

 NASCAR

 In his early NASCAR career, Garner competed primarily in his home state of California.
 He won NASCAR California State rookie honors at the Whelen All-American Series level in 2016.
 In 2017, Garner ranked tenth nationally in the series' late model division points standings, scoring 21 top-fives and 27 top-tens in 27 combined starts at Irwindale Speedway and Kern County Raceway Park.

 Garner began the 2018 season as one of 21 semifinalists for seven spots in the 2018 Kulwicki Driver Development Program.
-His 2018 series schedule included 19 races, 15 of which saw him finish in the top-ten.
+His 2018 series schedule included nineteen races, fifteen of which saw him finish in the top-ten.
 He began the season as a 2019 program semifinalist as well, though he eventually accepted a part-time drive in the NASCAR K&N Pro Series West.